Skip to content

 $_CONDOR_SCRATCH_DIR/.condor_creds/igwn.use

-Most IGWN scitoken clients should be able to automatically discover the appropriate token file inside the $_CONDOR_CREDS directory, so you shouldn't actually need to care where the token file exists at the execute point.
+Most IGWN scitoken clients should be able to automatically discover the appropriate token file inside the $_CONDOR_CREDS directory, so you shouldn't actually need to care where the token file exists at the Execute Point.

 environment = "BEARER_TOKEN_FILE=$$(CondorScratchDir)/.condor_creds/igwn.use"

-Tokens are shared across all jobs for a user
+IGWN tokens are shared across all jobs for a user

 Submitting a second job that requires different token permissions from an existing job may result in a submission failure that looks something like this: